mikaaaa117/simple-blog-sveltekit/README.md

 ```

 ## Notice
-It's a fullstack application and without server It will not work fine by default.
+This is a fullstack application, and without a server, It will not work fine by default.
 You need to replace request links in `src/routes/+page.ts` and `src/routes/[id]/+page.ts`

 ## Developing